-The Integrated Justice System aims to increase the efficiency and effectiveness of the entire criminal justice process by increasing the probability of successful investigation, prosecution, punishment for priority crimes and, ultimately, rehabilitation of offenders.
+This aims to increase the efficiency and effectiveness of the entire criminal justice system by increasing the probability of successful investigation, prosecution, punishment for priority crimes and, ultimately, rehabilitation of offenders.
 Further issues receiving specific attention include overcrowding in prisons and awaiting-trial prisoner problems, as well as bail, sentencing and plea-bargaining.

-- the effective use of scarce and limited resources and skills
+- the effective use of scarce and limited resources and skills; and

-- joint strategic planning and a planned approach instead of simply reacting to problems.
+- joint strategic planning and a planned approach instead of being reactive.

-The JCPS cluster has structured itself to focus on two main areas of responsibility, namely operational and developmental issues relating to the justice system, and improving the safety and security of citizens.
+The Justice, Crime Prevention and Security (JCPS) Cluster has structured itself to focus on two main areas of responsibility – operational and developmental issues relating to the justice system, and improving the safety and security of citizens.

 Children's Act of 2005

-The Department of Social Development is the lead department for the implementation of the Children’s Act of 2005.
-The DoJ&CD’s main responsibility is towards Children’s Court operations relating to the Act.
+The Department of Social Development leads the implementation of the Children’s Act of 2005.
+The Department of Justice and Constitutional Development’s main responsibility is towards the Children’s Court operations relating to the Act.

-Embracing information and communication technology (ICT) has allowed the DoJ&CD to extend its reach on modern-day platforms that are more accessible to children, thereby increasing access and engagement with potentially vulnerable or threatened children that would otherwise not have access to the department and, therefore, support and assistence.
+Embracing information and communication technology has allowed the Department of Justice and Constitutional Development to extend its reach on modern-day platforms that are more accessible to children, thereby increasing access and engagement with potentially vulnerable or threatened children who would otherwise not have access to the department and, consequently, support and assistance.

-The department has developed a child-friendly Frequently Asked Questions link on its website.
-In addition, the department created an email address, email@example.com, which the public may use to contact the department on issues relating to children.
+The Department of Justice and Constitutional Development has developed a child-friendly Frequently Asked Questions link on its website.
+In addition, the department created an email address, email@example.com, which the public may use to report issues relating to children.

-The Children’s Court is the DoJ&CD’s principal legal mechanism to intervene and assist children who are in need of care and protection.
-To gather statistics from the children’s courts, the department developed the Children’s Court Monitoring Tool.
+The Children’s Court is the Department of Justice and Constitutional Development’s principal legal mechanism to intervene and assist children who need care and protection.
+To gather statistics from the Children’s Courts, the department developed the Children’s Court Monitoring Tool.
 Data about matters coming to court relating to children in need of care is gathered monthly.

 The Child Justice Act of 2008 promotes and protects the constitutional rights of children in conflict with the law.
 The Act provides special measures, designed to break the cycle of crime and restore in these children a lifestyle that is law-abiding and productive.

-The department established governance structures to ensure the effective intersectoral implementation of the Act.
+The Department of Justice and Constitutional Development established governance structures to ensure the effective intersectoral implementation of the Act.
 Nine provincial child justice forums are coordinating and monitoring the implementation of the Act at provincial level.